Young man standing outside NYC train at train station and smiling warmly at the camera

 Got a Ride?

-Adventures are waiting around every corner.
-And with so many options for getting around, why risk drinking and driving or riding with someone who’s driving under the influence?
-One drink’s enough to make driving illegal—and dangerous.
+With so many options for getting around, why risk drinking and driving or riding with someone who’s driving under the influence?
+One drink’s enough to make driving illegal and dangerous.
 If you get pulled over, you can get a DUI and all the legal consequences that come with it, like fines, possible jail time, and a revoked license.
-All things no one wants.

 So, volunteer to be the designated driver, request a rideshare, call a sober friend, check your school for “Safe Rides,” or hop on a bus—whatever gets you home safely.